keithmcnulty/scraping/web_scraping_tutorial.md

 ## 2.2 Forensically targeting information of interest

 So we could mess around with the functions above for a long time, but might find it hard to work out where exactly this chart data is.
-This is where we will use Chrome Developer to tell us where we can find the data in the code, and then we can use `rvest` to harvest out the data.
+We can use Chrome Developer to tell us where we can find the data in the code, and then we can use `rvest` to harvest out the data.

-If you run your mouse over the code in the Developer you will see that the elements of the page that the code revers to are highlighted in the browser.
+If you run your mouse over the code in the Developer you will see that the elements of the page that the code refers to are highlighted in the browser.
 You can click to expand embedded nodes to get to more specific parts of the page.
 You can watch the video I added to this repo to see how I progressively drill down the code to find the precise nodes that